kumbulanit/t-sql/tech company/untitled/Module 4/Module4_Exercise_Answers.md

         WHEN ep.HoursWorked >= ep.HoursAllocated * 0.9 THEN 'On Track'
         WHEN ep.HoursWorked >= ep.HoursAllocated * 0.7 THEN 'Behind Schedule'
         ELSE 'Needs Attention'
-    END AS [Performance Status]
+    END AS [Performance IsActive]
 FROM Employees e
 INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID
 INNER JOIN EmployeeProjects ep ON e.EmployeeID = ep.EmployeeID
 INNER JOIN Projects p ON ep.ProjectID = p.ProjectID
 WHERE e.IsActive = 1
-  AND p.Status = 'In Progress'
+  AND p.IsActive = 'In Progress'
   AND ep.HoursAllocated > 0
 ORDER BY
     CASE